passworks/passworks-api/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

-To talk with us and other developers about the API [open a support ticket](https://github.com/passworks/passworks-api/issues) or mail us at `api@passworks.io` if you need to talk to us.
+To talk with us and other developers about the API [open a support ticket](https://github.com/passworks/passworks-api/issues) or mail us at `api at passworks.io` if you need to talk to us.